Tom Toremans (Director)

 Elke Brems is associate professor (‘hoofddocent’) at the Faculty of Arts KU Leuven.
 She is the head of the Research Unit of Translation Studies at KU Leuven.
 Her research interests include Dutch literature, Reception Studies and Translation Studies.
 She has published on contemporary Dutch poetry, literature and poetics during the interwar period, the relation between Dutch culture and other cultures, cultural identity and literature.
 She is a member of the Board of CETRA (Centre for Translation Studies).
 She is also a member of the editorial boards of Zacht Lawijd and of Poeziekrant.

 Theresia Feldmann studied German, French and English literature at the universities of Brussels (VUB) and Nantes.
+Before joining the CERES team she worked for an international law firm in the European Quarter and the Goethe-Institut in Brussels.
 She is currently working on a Ph.D under the supervision of Elke Brems, as part of the project “Eastbound: the distribution and reception of translations and adaptations of Dutch-language literature, 1850-1990”.
-This joint project of KU Leuven and Huygens ING, co-funded by the Dutch Science Foundation (NWO) and Flemish Research Foundation (FWO), forms part of the overarching initiative Circulation of Dutch Literature (CODL).
+This joint project of KU Leuven and Huygens ING forms part of the overarching initiative Circulation of Dutch Literature (CODL).
 The focus of her research is on the international cultural and economic networks which brought Dutch-language literature to the German-language area, and the reception of that literature in the German-speaking world – looking, for example, into phenomena of change in cultural identity.

 Melanie Hacke graduated as Master of Western Literature (English and Latin) at the University of Leuven in 2015, and as Master in Victorian Studies at the University of Exeter in 2016.
-Her Ph.D project ‘Cultural Transfer and Translation in Scottish Romantic Periodicals, 1817-1829’ is supervised by Professor Tom Toremans (KU Leuven Campus Brussels) and Professor Tom Mole (University of Edinburgh).
-Responding to the relative neglect of the study of translation in Romantic (periodical) scholarship, her project analyses how the Edinburgh Review and Blackwood’s Magazine engage with other cultures and literatures.
-Through a critical comparative analysis of transfer and translation, the project investigates how the periodicals’ editorial practices reflect their ideological positions in the Scottish literary marketplace.
+Her Ph.D project ‘The Reception and Translation of Foreign Cultures in British Romantic Periodicals’ is supervised by Professor Tom Toremans (KU Leuven Campus Brussels) and Professor Tom Mole (University of Edinburgh).
+Responding to the relative neglect of the study of translation in Romantic (periodical) scholarship, her project analyses how the Edinburgh Review, the Quarterly Review, and the Westminster Review engage with other cultures and literatures.
+Through a critical comparative analysis of transfer and translation, the project investigates how the periodicals’ editorial practices reflect their ideological positions in the British literary marketplace.

-Ellen Lambrechts has obtained a Bachelor’s and a Master’s degree in Spanish and French literature and linguistics at the KU Leuven.
-Currently she is preparing a Ph.D about the translation and reception of the contemporary Peruvian fantastic narrative in the French, Anglo-Saxon, and Brazilian literary system.
-Under the supervision of Prof. Dr. Erwin Snauwaert (supervisor) and Prof. Dr. Nadia Lie (co-supervisor) she investigates how the subtle manipulations that are characteristic of the so-called “fantástico de lenguaje” are reproduced in the different target languages and which are the aesthetical and/or ideological consequences of this in a transnational context.
-She is a member of the Research Unit ‘Translation and Intercultural Transfer’ and the ‘Centre for Reception Studies’ (CERES).
+Ellen Lambrechts has obtained a Master’s degree in Spanish and French literature and linguistics at the University of Leuven, and studied Hispanic philology at the University of Seville.
+In October 2016 she started a PhD project under the supervision of Prof. dr. Erwin Snauwaert (supervisor) and Prof. dr. Nadia Lie (co-supervisor): ‘the translation and reception of the contemporary Peruvian fantastic narrative into French, Anglo-American, and Brazilian literary systems’.
+In particular, the project analyses how the manipulations of narrative enunciation that are characteristic of the so-called “fantástico de lenguaje” are reproduced in the different target languages, focusing not only on the translational shifts, but also on its aesthetical and ideological consequences in a transnational context.

 Myrthel Van Etterbeeck